 Why isn’t that equestrian lexicon just loaded up standard in all new phones, we’ll never understand.

-Autocorrect stepping in where it isn’t needed has certainly been responsible for more than one gaffe in the smartphone age (expect for the whole “covfefe” thing — you really let us down there).
+Autocorrect stepping in where it isn’t needed has certainly been responsible for more than one gaffe in the smartphone age (except for the whole “covfefe” thing — you really let us down there).
 Fortunately, with enough furious repetition and backspacing, it’s possible to train one’s autocorrect to recognize certain words unique to one’s own areas of interest.

 But the first few days or so with a brand new phone?
 Those days are rough.
 Speaking from recent experience, here are a few equestrian words that really gave my phone a hard time for the past week or so.